Md-Siam-Mia-Man/ViveStream-Revived/README.md

   - **System Media Keys:** Control playback with your keyboard's media keys, even when the app is in the background.
   - **Full Feature Set:** Includes theater mode, fullscreen, miniplayer, playback speed control, and subtitle support.
 - ⚙️ **Maintenance & Customization:**
-  - **Smart Installer & Uninstaller:** A professional setup experience with options to run on startup, launch after install, and a smart uninstaller that gives you full control over your data during uninstallation.
+  - **Smart Installer (Windows):** A professional setup experience with options to run on startup and launch after install.
-  - **Visual Progress for File Operations:** Monitor the progress of large file imports and library exports with a real-time progress bar in the settings page.
+  - **Visual Progress:** Monitor the progress of large file imports and library exports with a real-time progress bar.
   - **Export Library:** Save a copy of any media file or your entire library to another location, with files named by their proper titles.
   - **Reinitialize App:** A one-click function to clear the app's cache, rescan media files, and clean up any orphaned entries from the database.
 - 📦 **All-in-One & Standalone:** No need to install Python, yt-dlp, or FFmpeg separately.
-Everything is bundled and ready to go.
+Everything is bundled and ready to go via our **Portable Python Architecture**.

 ---